 CVD vs. HPHT Lab Grown Diamonds

 Chemical vapor deposition (CVD) and high pressure, high temperature (HPHT) are two techniques used to make lab-grown diamonds.
-While both procedures grow diamonds, it is important to understand the differences between HPHT and CVD diamonds and their influence on diamond quality.
+While both procedures create synthetic diamonds, it is crucial to know the differences between HPHT and CVD diamonds and how they affect diamond quality.

-Despite the fact that lab-grown diamonds have been available for a long time, CVD is a relatively recent method.
-Prior to the introduction of this procedure, labs depended on the High-Pressure, High Temperature (HPHT) method.
-Given the extreme conditions needed in the HPHT process—about 1500°C and approximately 1.5 million pounds of pressure per square inch—CVD offers a much more efficient method of growing diamonds.
+Even though lab-grown diamonds have been available for a long time, CVD is a relatively recent method.
+Before the introduction of this procedure, labs depended on the High-Pressure, High Temperature (HPHT) method.
+CVD offers a much more efficient way of growing diamonds, given the extreme conditions needed in the HPHT process—about 1500°C and approximately 1.5 million pounds of pressure per square inch.

 The CVD process is set in motion by putting a thin seed diamond inside a sealed chamber and exposing it to high temperatures—usually up to 800°C—in chemical vapor deposition.
 The chamber is then filled with a carbon-rich gas combination, typically hydrogen and methane.
-Ionization breaks away the molecular bonds in the gases, allowing pure carbon to adhere to the diamond seed.
-As the carbon accumulates, it creates atomic bonds with the seed diamond, leading to the formation of a new, bigger diamond that looks just like natural diamonds.
+Ionization breaks away the molecular bonds in the gasses, allowing pure carbon to adhere to the diamond seed.
+As the carbon accumulates, it creates atomic bonds with the seed diamond, forming a new, bigger diamond that looks just like natural diamonds.
 Learn more about this process in this article with visual illustrations at Brilliant Earth.

 CVD diamonds may be labeled "synthetic," but you should not let yourself be fooled by the name.
 These diamonds are similar to mined diamonds in every aspect, from their internal atomic structure to how they dazzle on your finger.
-They have the same appearance as "natural" diamonds, such that even an experienced jeweler may not be able to tell the difference.
+In addition, they have the same appearance as "natural" diamonds, such that even an experienced jeweler may be unable to tell the difference.

 This perspective is not one that only diamond makers put forward, as is usually stated.
-The Federal Trade Commission (FTC) determined in 2018 that synthetic diamonds and real diamonds are, for all intents and purposes, the same thing: a 100 percent pure diamond!
+For example, the Federal Trade Commission (FTC) determined in 2018 that synthetic and real diamonds are, for all intents and purposes, the same thing: 100 percent diamond!

 Now that you know the mechanism involved in CVD diamonds, you may think that a lab-grown CVD diamond would automatically be flawless—after all, it is made under regulated circumstances, right?
-Even though the average CVD diamond is likely to be of a greater grade than the typical mined diamond, CVDs still have a wide range of quality.
+However, even though the average CVD diamond is likely to be of a greater grade than the typical mined diamond, CVDs still have a wide range of quality.
 It is so because the mechanisms that make diamonds in nature are virtually the same in the lab.
-Also, as is the case with real diamonds, a certain level of chance is always involved.
+Also, as with natural diamonds, a certain level of chance is always involved.

 As a result, after CVD diamonds complete their growth, they undergo the same certification process as mined diamonds.
 Qualified diamond certification labs measure and assess the diamonds' color, cut, clarity, and carat (the 4 Cs), and each diamond is given an overall grade.